Scheduling periodic messages on a shared link: Messages of Size One

-\begin{proof} The positions in the first period can be partitioned into $P_{u}$ the positions used by some scheduled message and $P_{f}$ the positions unused.
+\begin{proof} The positions in the first period can be partitioned into $P_{u}$ the positions used by some scheduled message and $P_{f}$ the free positions.
 Let $V_f$ be the sum of the potentials of the positions in $P_f$ and let $V_u$ be the sum of the potentials of the positions in $P_u$.
 By Lemma~\ref{lemma:inv}, since $P_f$ and $P_u$ partition the positions, we have $V_f + V_u = kn$.
 Moreover, by Lemma~\ref{lemma:pot_pos}, $Pot(A) = V_u$, then $V_f + Pot(A) = kn$.

 By hypothesis, $i$ cannot be scheduled, then, for all $p \in P_{f}$, $p+d_i$ is used in the second period.
-Let us define the function $F$ which associates to $p \in P_{f}$ the position $A(j)$ such that there is a scheduled route $j$ which uses $p+d$ in the second period, that is $A(j) + d_j = p + d \mod P$.
+Let $F$ be the function which associates to $p \in P_{f}$ the position $A(j)$ such that there is $j$ a scheduled message which uses $p+d_i$ in the second period, that is $A(j) + d_j = p + d_i \mod P$.
 The function $F$ is an injection from $P_{f}$ to $P_u$.
-Remark now that, if we compare $Swap(i,p,A)$ to $A$, on the second period the same positions are used.
-Hence, the potential of each position stay the same after the swap.
+Remark that, in both $Swap(i,p,A)$ and $A$, the same positions are used in the second period.
+Hence, the potential of each position remains the same after the swap.
 As a consequence, doing the operation $Swap(i,p,A)$ adds to $Pot(A)$ the potential of the position $p$ and removes the potential of the position $F(p)$.

 Assume now, to prove our lemma, that for all $p$, $Pot(Swap(i,p,A)) \leq Pot(A)$.
 It implies that for all $p$, the potential of $p$ is smaller than the potential of $F(p)$.
 Since $F$ is an injection from $P_f$ to $P_u$, we have that $V_f \leq V_u = Pot(A)$.
 Since $V_f + Pot(A) = kn$, we have that $Pot(A) \geq kn/2$. \end{proof}